UH Mānoa Procedures for Establishing or Renewing International Academic Agreements (MOUs, MOAs, etc.)

 7. If the interest is in any other type of agreement, please contact OGE for consultation.

 For all general MOUs and other agreements, with the exception of Student Exchange/Visiting Student (Hoakipa) MOAs, 3+2 Agreements, and Service Contracts:

-10. Once the President has signed and dated, the dean or E/M requesting the President’s signature will be notified and sent the signed document, which the unit must then send to the appropriate contact person at the partner institution for their president/ rector/ chancellor/CEO to sign (sometimes with an additional signer, such as a dean or other program administrator), with a request for a pdf scan of the fully signed and dated document to be returned to the sender.
+10. Once the Provost has signed and dated, the dean or E/M requesting the Provost’s signature will be notified and sent the signed document, which the unit must then send to the appropriate contact person at the partner institution for their president/ rector/ chancellor/CEO to sign (sometimes with an additional signer, such as a dean or other program administrator), with a request for a pdf scan of the fully signed and dated document to be returned to the sender.

 11. Once the fully signed and dated document has been received from the partner institution, a pdf should be uploaded to the UH System’s OnBase comprehensive database.
 The process is known as “intaking” and each unit should have a designated “intaker.” (see item 12, below) OGE maintains a list of appointed intakers and may need to be updated periodically.

 12. For OnBase upload: Fully-executed Agreements (signed and dated by all signatories) shall be entered into the UH System’s OnBase database by authorized individuals, normally your unit’s designated OnBase “intaker.”
 OGE must be notified once it has been uploaded; OGE will review the OnBase entry to ensure that the upload process has been completed accurately.
 This UH central repository is managed by OVPAPP.
 Uploaded documents should only include the fully-executed agreement (signed and dated by all signatories); if the agreement is executed in more than one language, please upload all.
 Do not upload comments and miscellaneous notes from reviewing offices; keep those notes with your internal records.
 Useful links:

 - Two ways to enter the agreement information into OnBase: